Concurrent Content Major

 - Candidates must have passed the appropriate Content Area Test prior to beginning student teaching.

 - TEP 448 meets biweekly on campus during the first month of the clinical practice semester; candidates also return for this seminar three times during the semester.

 - TEP 450 refers to the actual Clinical Practice experience itself (student teaching).

 - Candidates will not be placed for clinical practice in a school where they have attended, have children or siblings in attendance, have been employed, or have spouses or siblings employed.

-Completing the Teacher Education Minor or the course sequence for post-baccalaureate candidates does not automatically license someone to teach.
-The teacher education program recommends candidates to the State Teacher licensure Board for K-9 licensure or 6-12 licensure after the completion of criteria required by the program.
-These criteria include a set of general education requirements set by the program, teacher education course work, passing scores on three tests administered by the Illinois Licensure Testing System (Basic Skills / Test of Academic Proficiency, Content-area, Assessment of Professional Teaching), and other requirements outlined by the State Teacher licensure Board, which has sole authority for awarding or denying teacher licensure.
+Completing the Teacher Education Major or the course sequence for post-baccalaureate candidates does not automatically license someone to teach.
+The Department of Teacher Education recommends candidates to the State Educator Preparation and Licensure Board Board for licensure after the completion of criteria required by the program.
+These criteria include a set of general education requirements set by the program, teacher education course work, passing scores on four assessments administered by the Illinois Licensure Testing System (Test of Academic Proficiency, Content-area Exam, Assessment of Professional Teaching, edTPA), and other requirements outlined by the State Educator Preparation and licensure Board, which has sole authority for awarding or denying teacher licensure.